jwGitHub9860/2D_Snake_Game/README.md

 ## New Features paragraph:
-* Give player choice to change Snake and/or Food color(s)
+* Gives player choice to change Snake and/or Food color(s)

 ## Rubric Submission Explanation:
 The player choice to change Snake and/or Food color(s)